-Juvenile Arthritis Awareness Month—Benefits of Hot Tub Hydrotherapy
+Juvenile Arthritis Awareness Month—Benefits of Hot Tub Therapy

-Hydrotherapy utilizes simple exercises and rehabilitation movements that are normally performed on land, but instead the patient performs them in the warm water of a hot tub or pool.
-While the impact of gripping monkey bars or stomping around the basketball court may increase a child’s pain, exercising in the warm water of a hot tub is an alleviator, as well as a fun way to put the excitement back into physical activity.
+Hot tub therapy incorporates exercise and rehabilitation movements that are normally performed on land in warm water.
+While the impact of gripping monkey bars or stomping around the basketball court might increase a child’s pain, exercising in the warm water of a hot tub is an alleviator, as well as puts the fun back into physical activity.

 Water’s Natural Benefits

-The buoyancy of water creates a safer and lower impact environment for exercising, compared to performing the same activity on land.
+The buoyancy of water provides a safe and low-impact environment for exercising, compared to performing the same activity on land.
 In fact, when in water, the majority of the body’s weight is supported, enabling land exercises to be performed without the risk of muscle and joint swelling.
-While pools are an option for hydrotherapy, hot tubs and swim spas provide the additional opportunity to incorporate the benefits of hydro massage, using water from the spa jets as a massaging mechanism to relieve pain and improve flexibility.
+While pools are an option for hydrotherapy, hot tubs and swim spas also offer a therapeutic hydromassage.
+The spas feature jets that combine air and water to relieve pain and improve flexibility.

 Opportunity for Better Living

-Because July is the month that the Arthritis Foundation focuses on how the condition affects juveniles in particular, take advantage of the opportunity to teach your child about his or her own health and how important exercise is to maintaining a healthy life.
+July is a perfect opportunity to teach your child about his or her own health and how important exercise is to maintaining a healthy life.

-Whether or not he or she is living with arthritis, the special month can spark a conversation about the impact of the disease as well as the specific hydrotherapeutic exercises that provide unmatched relief for those who are living with the condition.
+Whether he or she is living with arthritis, the month can spark a conversation about the impact of the disease as well as the water exercises that provide arthritis relief.

-Most importantly, it creates a fun, painless and healthy opportunity for those living in continuous pain to find much-needed relief.
+Most importantly, it offers a fun, pain-free environment for those living with a chronic condition to find much-needed relief.